Jodie Harrison Basketball League 4th-8th Grade Player Evaluations

 • 6 v 6 with 12 players per roster

-• No rush zones at the 5 yard line of each end-zone and each way off the mid-line
+• No rush zones at the 5-yard line of each end-zone and each way off the mid-line

-• No rushing the QB
+• Rushing the QB is allowed.

 • all other rules covered in the rule book (link above)